Ways to Get Involved

 3. Smoking relieves stress

 For some, a cigarette at the end of a stressful day may feel like a release.
-In reality, your heart rate and your blood pressure actually rise.
+In reality, their heart rate and blood pressure actually rises, but they feel “relaxed” because they have temporality stopped the stressful feelings of nicotine withdrawal.

 4. It’s ok, I’m just a “social smoker”

 There’s no healthy level of smoking.
-Every cigarette does your body damage – and you’re risking developing a dangerous habit.
+Every cigarette does damage – and there’s the risk of developing a dangerous habit.
+Not many “social smokers’ find they are able to avoid becoming daily smokers. .

 5. The damage is done, there’s no point quitting now

-You’re right, you are already at risk but the benefits are instant!
+You’re right, smokers are already at risk, but the benefits of quitting are instant!

-Your heart rate with reducing within 20 minutes, the carbon monoxide in your blood drops in less than a day and by this time next year, your risk of heart disease will be half what it is today.
+By not having that next cigarette, a person’s heart rate with reduces within 20 minutes, the carbon monoxide in their blood drops in less than a day and by this time next year, their risk of heart disease will be half what it is today.

 Share